2015

 Yacov Yanki Jack | 2015 | 32 minutes | colour | sound | digital video‘

-Yacov, Yanki, Jack is a filmic work that offers a rare glimpse into the practice of Chalav Yisroel—rabbinical supervision of kosher milk production.
-The film follows Yacov Abenson, an Orthodox Jewish supervisor from Manchester, as he conducts spot checks on Irish dairy farms supplying North Cork Creameries in Cullen, County Cork.
+Yacov, Yanki, Jack follows Yacov Abenson, an Orthodox Jewish supervisor from Manchester, as he conducts unannounced inspections of Irish dairy farms supplying North Cork Creameries in Kanturk, County Cork.

-The title, Yacov, Yanki, Jack, reflects the Rabbi’s names in Hebrew, Yiddish, and English, symbolising the bridging of cultural and linguistic worlds.
+The title Yacov, Yanki, Jack reflects the supervisor’s name in Hebrew, Yiddish, and English, signalling the work’s concern with translation, movement, and the lived negotiation of multiple cultural worlds.

 The Word